bobedablaine/Midgard/README.md

 	- Make sure npm run start-terminal is one of them
         - Include mongo instructions here?

-##Troubleshooting
+## Troubleshooting
 - Ensure Docker is running
 - Verify Ubuntu image is installed with 'docker images'
+- Will need individual API keys for AzureAPI and Google safe browsing